aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 domain.addBasePathMapping(api2, { basePath: 'boom' });
 ```

-The mapping will always be assigned to the APIs
+You can specify name of API's stage with base path else default mapping will always be assigned to the APIs
-`deploymentStage`, which will automatically assigned to the latest API
+`deploymentStage`, which will automatically assigned to the latest API deployment.
-deployment.
-If you want to specify stage name you are required to supply stage as below:
+More info can be found [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-basepathmapping.html#cfn-apigateway-basepathmapping-stage).
+Here is an example to specify stage name:
 ```ts
 domain.addBasePathMapping(api1, { basePath: 'go-to-api1', stage: 'prod' });
 ```